imAraam/Film-Production-Management-System/README.md

 # Notes

-System is functional and serves its purpose but is incomplete in some aspects and lacks a GUI.
+System is functional and serves its purpose but is incomplete in some aspects and lacks a database and a GUI.